Data Model

 - Coordinate Reference System (CRS) used

-If there are a Event attributes that are not part of the current data model but are of interest to track, they must be reported in the Surveillance Activity metadata.
+If there are Event attributes that are not part of the current data model but are of interest to track, they must be reported in the Surveillance Activity metadata.
 It is recommended to maintain such additional attributes in a separate system, such as another database or an Excel sheet, for reference.
 Common extra Event attributes can be added to the data model in the future.
 Missing options for single- and multi-selection attributes of Event can be added as long as they maintain a controlled vocabulary to ensure consistency and data integrity.

-Collection
+Collection Point

-Examples of Collections include:
+Examples of Collection Point include:

-A Collection can contain between zero and an unlimited number of Source Records.
+A Collection Point can contain between zero and an unlimited number of Source Records.
 For example, a capture effort that results in no animals caught.

 Collections are defined by:

-- The type of spatial and temporal units associated with the completion of the Collection (e.g., “number of mist nets”, “number of CO₂ traps”, “number of Camera traps”, “distance walked”; and “area scanned”).
+- The spatial effort (e.g., “number of mist nets”, “number of CO₂ traps”, “number of Camera traps”, “distance walked”; and “area scanned”).

-If there are a Collection attributes that are not part of the current data model but are of interest to track, they must be reported in the Surveillance Activity metadata.
+If there are Collection Point attributes that are not part of the current data model but are of interest to track, they must be reported in the Surveillance Activity metadata.
 It is recommended to maintain such additional attributes in a separate system, such as another database or an Excel sheet, for reference.
-Common extra Collection attributes can be added to the data model in the future.
-Missing options for single- and multi-selection attributes of Collection can be added as long as they maintain a controlled vocabulary to ensure consistency and data integrity.
+Common extra Collection Points attributes can be added to the data model in the future.
+Missing options for single- and multi-selection attributes of Collection Points can be added as long as they maintain a controlled vocabulary to ensure consistency and data integrity.

 Source and Source Records